 Some countries insist that religion and national identity are the same thing.
-To be a Christians then is seen as rejecting your country and what it means to be from there.
-This can make people angry.
+To be a Christian then is seen as rejecting your country and what it means to be from there.
+This is shameful and can make people angry.

-- India - Pakistan
+- India - Afghanistan